navapbc/template-infra/infra/README.md

 ## Terraform Backend Management

 &nbsp;&nbsp;The approach to backend management allows Terraform to both create the resources needed for a remote backend as well as allow terraform to store that configuration state in that newly created backend.
 This also allows us to seperate infrastructure required to support terraform from infrastructure required to support the application.
-Because each backend, bootstrap or environment utilize their own terraform.tfstate stored in these buckets ensure that any backends that are shared use a unique key.
+Because each backend, bootstrap or environment, store their own terraform.tfstate in these buckets, ensure that any backends that are shared use a unique key.
 When using a non-default workspace, the state path will be `/workspace_key_prefix/workspace_name/key`, `workspace_key_prefix` default is `env:`

 ### infra/bootstrap/account

-1. Rename account to the name of the aws account alias or account id where this infrastructure will be hosted. e.g. ./bootstrap/account becomes ./bootstrap/env-project-name
+1. Rename account to the name of the aws account alias or account id where this infrastructure will be hosted. e.g. `./bootstrap/account` becomes `./bootstrap/aws_account_id`
 2. Customize the variables in locals{} at the top of main.tf to match the desired deployment setup.
 3. Open a terminal and cd into the infra/bootstrap/account directory and run the following commands:
     - terraform init
     - terraform plan
     - terrafrom apply
-4. Uncomment out the backend "s3" {} block, fill in the appropriate information from outputs and repeate step `3.` to switch from local to remote backend.
+4. Uncomment out the backend "s3" {} block, fill in the appropriate information from outputs and re-initilize terraform to copy the terraform.tfstate from local to remote backend.

 ``` tf
   backend "s3" {